Reading Literary Works

 • Critical: assessing and reviewing ideas within the text as well as looking for examples of reasoning, irony, satire, sincerity, etc.

-A key form of reading in literary studies is interrogatory, which means asking questions of the text as you read.
 It may seem odd to put questions to a written text since, as Socrates once said, it “always gives one unvarying answer.”
-Yet, asking questions of a text makes some sense because reading can be like a dialogue in which the reader brings important things to the interaction.
+Yet, asking questions of a text, a practice called interrogatory reading, makes some sense because reading can be like a dialogue in which the reader brings important things to the interaction.
 All writing contains “gaps” that require us to fill in what’s missing.
 Charles Dickens begins his novel A Tale of Two Cities with the words, “It was the best of times, it was the worst of times . . . ” A reader might ask, “how can something be both the best and the worst when those words mean opposite things?”
 We then look for additional evidence in the text as well as in our own experiences, to help answer the question.
 For instance, maybe high school graduation comes to mind as a “best of times, worst of times”; it is a time to celebrate an achievement, but also a time when key friendships might come to an end.
 Graduation can produce a sense of freedom and a sense of terrible uncertainty.
 We can read Dickens with our understanding of high school graduation in mind, but we should also consider that Dickens’ text may be suggesting something quite different.
 Re-reading a text might bring us different answers if we have changed our framework for understanding.

 Beginning Your Reading